wissemkhrarib/Facebookscraping/README.txt

 to start the scraping:
-1- enter the e-mail, password and the pages links in secrets.py 2- run the startscraping.py file
+1- enter the e-mail, password and the pages urls in secrets.py 2- run the startscraping.py file

 The code was executed on linux.
 To execute it on windows,